Thurman & Sutherland

 - Sutherland’s Judiciary Committee rewrote the United States criminal and judicial codes, “a monumental task’ according to Chief Justice Charles Evans Hughes of the United States Supreme Court.

 - In 1915, Sutherland sponsored the Nineteenth Amendment giving women the right to vote and exerted every effort to assure its passage to the United States Constitution.

 - In 1917, Sutherland was elected President of the American Bar Association.

 - On September 5, 1922, President Harding nominated Sutherland for an open seat on the United States Supreme Court, and the Senate unanimously confirmed him the same day.

-- He was leading conservative Justice on the court between 1922 and 1938.
+- He was the leading conservative Justice on the Court between 1922 and 1938.
 He was best known for his opinions concerning criminal procedure, land use and zoning, the power of the executive branch, and various constitutional issues.